 Begin with the identity matrix , and then for each row operation used to diagonalize the matrix , change the matrix by the following rules:

-Once we have computed the Smith Normal Form for , we will be left with a matrix for which the first columns are zero and the last columns are nonzero.
+Once we have computed the Smith normal form for , we will be left with a matrix for which the first columns are zero and the last columns are nonzero.
 These last nonzero columns correspond to -module generators for the summands corresponding to each invariant factor.
 In particular, there will be exactly one nonzero column in for each invariant factor.

 Let be the nonzero column vector in , so that is the vector in that corresponds to the -module generator in .
 Since a full -vector space basis for is , the corresponding -vector space basis for that invariant subspace of is .
 Do this for each nonzero column of .
 Listing the vectors produced (in this order) gives a desired change-of-basis matrix .